jonnor/datascience-master/tip360/report.md

 ### Who may want to track noise

-Noise pollutants:
+The noise pollutants,

-To ensure compliance with noise regulations, and protect against false accusations.
+to ensure compliance with noise regulations and protect against false accusations.

 * Operators of road, railroad, airports and ports
 * Construction and industry companies